 However, there is one big drawback here.

-Unlike other brands, Fastway requires you to buy the required hitch ball separately, adding to what is already a pricey piece of kit.
+Unlike other brands, Fastway requires you to buy the required hitch ball (ball mount) separately, adding to what is already a pricey sway control kit.

 If you can overlook this flaw, however, then you’re guaranteed a great towing experience with the Fastway e2.